ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-an-activity-to-my-calendar.md

 ---
-question: How do I Add an Activity to my Calendar?
+question: How do I add an activity to my calendar?
 answer: >-
   -To Begin, log into LifeLoop staff site.
 On the left-hand side within the blue panel, click on the “Calendar” button.